-Unlike some cities, Portage isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Portage are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Portage is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Portage is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Portage who work in office and administrative support (13.11%), sales jobs (10.37%), and management occupations (10.37%).

 Also of interest is that Portage has more people living here who work in computers and math than 95% of the places in the US.